Ujmani Dam

 The Ujmani Dam, officially Ujmani Dam, is a rock-filled embankment dam on the Ibar River in the District of Mitrovica, Kosovo.
-It was completed in 1979 and forms Gazivode Lake, the largest reservoir in Kosovo.
+It was completed in 1979 and forms Ujman Lake, the largest reservoir in Kosovo.
 The dam supports a hydroelectric power station which is located at its base.
 It has an installed capacity of 35 MW.
-Gazivode Lake covers 11.9 km2 of which 2.7 km2 are in Serbia.
+Ujmani Lake covers 11.9 km2 of which 2.7 km2 are in Serbia.
 At 101 m in height, it is also the tallest dam in Kosovo.